bwaobikeze/ai_Chat_Bot/ai_chat/README.md

 3. **Access the Application**

-   First, clone this repository to your local machine:

    Once the application is running and the model is pulled, you can access it through your web browser at http://localhost:7860.

 4. **Select model from the "Select model" dropdown**